MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorygetmicrosoftstoreaccesstokensasync.md

 ## Remarks

-This API is available on Win32 and GDK.
+This API is available on Win32, GDK, Linux, and macOS.
 Gets the access tokens for Microsoft Store authentication.
 When the asynchronous task is complete, call [PFInventoryGetMicrosoftStoreAccessTokensGetResultSize](pfinventorygetmicrosoftstoreaccesstokensgetresultsize.md) and [PFInventoryGetMicrosoftStoreAccessTokensGetResult](pfinventorygetmicrosoftstoreaccesstokensgetresult.md) to get the result.

 ## Requirements